rafelafrance/AnopluraTraiter/README.md

 - etc.

 ## Multiple methods for parsing
 1. Rule-based parsing.
 Most machine learning models require a substantial training dataset.
 I use this method to bootstrap the training data.
 And, if other methods fail, I can fall back to this method.
-The downside of this method rule-based matchers are tricky and time consuming to get right.
+The downside of this method rule-based matchers are tricky and time-consuming to get right.
     - There is one set of rules for identifying the traits themselves.
 This is called Named Entity Recognition (NER).
     - There is another set of rules for associating traits with one another.
 For instance, determining that a maximum width measurement is for a male *Lemurpediculus robbinsi* (holotype).
 1. (In progress) Machine learning models.
 Once we have enough relevant data from the rules we can train models with that data.
 We are using two different models.